-Citation with stable link: Philip A. Harland, 'Judean diasporas: Josephos’ citation of documents on Asia Minor and Libya under Julius Caesar and Augustus (late first century CE),' Last modified November 12, 2022, http://philipharland.com/Blog/?p=9912.
+Citation with stable link: Philip A. Harland, 'Judean diasporas: Josephos’ citation of documents on Asia Minor and Libya under Julius Caesar and Augustus (late first century CE),' Ethnic Relations and Migration in the Ancient World, last modified February 6, 2023, http://philipharland.com/Blog/?p=9912.

 Comments: The Judean (Jewish) historian Josephos (or: Flavius Josephus) – probably writing in the 90s CE – provides an important window into diaspora Judean associations in Asia Minor and elsewhere, particularly with respect to the question of relations between such Judeans (Jews) and both Greek civic communities and Roman authorities.
 In two sections of his work on the antiquity of Judean ancestral ways, Josephos goes on a digression in which he presents numerous official sounding documents that pertain to Judeans living outside of Israel in Asia Minor, on nearby Greek islands (e.g. Delos), and even in Libya (near Kyrenaika).
 While Josephos’ presentation of these documents is notoriously filled with errors with regard to names and sometimes places, modern historians generally accept that, on the whole, these are based on actual letters, decrees and other official pronouncements by Roman officials or the Roman Senate.
 A close reading of these documents offers insights into the complicated nature of relations between Judeans, on the one hand, and both Roman elites and Greeks in particular times and places.